casanet/casanet-server/README.md

 To explorer the full API specs use [swagger UI](https://petstore.swagger.io/) and put `https://raw.githubusercontent.com/casanet/casanet-server/master/backend/src/swagger.json` in explorer input.

+To try it out against the demo mock server go to [casanet-mock-server docs](https://casanet-mock-server.herokuapp.com/docs/#/)

-In a running Casanet server you can use Swagger UI to call API, the URL is `[local server IP]/docs`.
+For a running Casanet server use Swagger UI to make API calls in the `[local server IP]/docs` URL.

 ## IFTTT integration